carlofazioli/cardiathena/distributed-computing/argo/MySQLHeartOnArgo.md

 <br></br>
 `cp /cardiathena/distributed-computing/argo/slurm_script.slurm $SCRATCH`

 Edit the slurm script as needed.
+Default is set to run 1 game.
+To run more game, edit the line `##SBATCH --array=1-3000` in slurm_script.slurm to `#SBATCH --array=1-30000%16`.
+This will run 30000 games at 16 at a time.
+This will typically run in about 1-2 hours.

 Run:
 <br></br>